- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 Choose a mantra

-A mantra is a sacred phrase or intention that you repeat mentally or quietly.
+A mantra is a sacred phrase or intention that you repeat mentally or silently.
 Example: Om Mani Padme Hum .

-Sit comfortably, close your eyes, and take a few deep breaths to center yourself.
+Sit comfortably, close your eyes and take a few deep breaths to refocus.

 Hold the mala in your hand